-Our counterpart organization Mano a Mano Nuevo Mundo has been working on a road improvement project in Omereque, Bolivia – partnering with the Gobierno Autonomo Municipal de Omereque (Municipal Government of Omereque) to improve and maintain 50 km of roads in Omereque and the surrounding communities.
+Our counterpart organization Mano a Mano Nuevo Mundo has been working on a road improvement project in Omereque, Bolivia – partnering with the Gobierno Autonomo Municipal de Omereque (Municipal Government of Omereque) to improve and maintain 220 kilometers (136 miles) of roads in Omereque and the surrounding communities.

 For isolated rural communities in Bolivia, limited road infrastructure seriously impedes their ability to travel: to bring their goods to market; to access basic services like health and education; and to safely and efficiently connect outside of their community.
 They regularly approach Mano a Mano requesting our help to improve their roads and ultimately improve their communities overall.